Praveenkumartiwari321/Data-Engineer-Assignment-Sanjay-Jindal-LPU-on-GRE-Reg-Data/README.md

 ## Introduction

-This project aims to analyze a dataset containing information about candidates scheduled to take exams.
-The analysis includes identifying peak hours for exams, visualizing the distribution of exams between day and night, and categorizing candidates into various age groups.
+This project aims to analyze a dataset that containing information about candidates scheduled to take exams.
+The analysis includes various identifying peak hours for exams, visualizing the distribution of exams between day and night, and categorizing candidates into various age groups.

 ### Task 1: Identify the Hour with the Highest Frequency of Scheduled Exams
 We identify the hour with the highest frequency of candidates scheduled for exams and visualize the frequencies using a bar plot.